hugson-d/hugson-d/README.md

 - 👋 Hi, I’m @hugson-d
 - 👀 I’m interested in data science, machine learning, natural language processing and business intelligence
 - 🌱 I’m currently learning python and try to master git :)
-- 💞️ I’m looking to collaborate on various projects during my bachelor degree in business informatics with colleagues
+- 💞️ I’m looking to collaborate on projects in the field of data science during my bachelor studies in business informatics
 - 📫 How to reach me ...

 <!---